 - Competitive pricing – a full price range of lenses and frames, including value packs and frequent specials and discounts

-Our wide range of contacts include disposable lenses, bi-focal lenses, toric lenses and contacts in several colors.
+Our wide range of contacts include disposable lenses, bi-focal lenses, toric lenses, transition lenses and contacts in several colors.
 Our expert staff helps you select the right contacts for your lifestyle and prescription.
 Many prescriptions are already in stock.

 Contacts are a good alternative to glasses for many people.
 They won’t collect precipitation and blur your vision during inclement weather.
 They eliminate the distracting barrier between the eyes and the real world that some people feel with glasses, and they don’t detract from your natural appearance.